 Ann Ferrar / Author / Contact

 Journalist and author Ann Ferrar is an accomplished writer of narrative non-fiction from New York City.
-She is the biographer of Bessie Stringfield and the author of a groundbreaking book on women in a non-traditional milieu, titled Hear Me Roar: Women, Motorcycles and the Rapture of the Road (NY: Crown/Random House, 1996).
+She is the biographer of Bessie Stringfield and author of Hear Me Roar: Women, Motorcycles and the Rapture of the Road.
+Published in 1996 by Crown/Random House, Hear Me Roar broke new ground as the first-ever book on the history of women in motorcycling in all of its facets, including riding in different biker subcultures, racing in various motorsports, and long-distance adventure touring around the world.
 Ann's upcoming book is the biography African American Queen of the Road: Bessie Stringfield—A Woman's Journey Through Race, Faith, Resilience and the Road.

 Ferrar, with her decades-long track record in journalism and narrative non-fiction, has written feature articles for The New York Times, American Motorcyclist, American Iron and other publications.
 Online, her articles have been published on the websites of the National Motorcycle Museum and the AMA Hall of Fame Museum.
-Ann's story of Bessie in Hear Me Roar helped get Bessie inducted to the AMA Hall of Fame, where the story was read by the emcee at Bessie's induction ceremony.
+Ann's story of Bessie in Hear Me Roar informed the AMA of Bessie's hidden achievements and of her character, thus helping to get Bessie inducted to the AMA Motorcycle Hall of Fame, posthumously in 2002.
+The story was read by the emcee to the audience at Bessie's induction ceremony.

-Hear Me Roar was the first book ever written on the history of female bikers.
-Throughout her career, Ferrar has written other feature stories and essays on women's issues, health and lifestyles, and a variety of human interest topics.
-Her articles have been published in major international magazines, websites and via syndication.
+Throughout her career, besides covering motorcycling, Ferrar has written feature stories and essays on women's issues with emphasis on health and medicine, as well as popular culture and entertainment, and eclectic human interest subjects.
+Her feature articles have been published in major international magazines, websites and via national newspaper syndication.

 In 1990, at the start of her research and writing the first edition of Hear Me Roar, the author met Bessie Stringfield.
 In addition to Bessie, Ferrar met and interviewed more than 100 women, rode tens of thousands of miles around America on her own motorcycle, and was a participant-observer in scores of biker rallies and other events.
 Ferrar's archival research, along with interviews of descendants of early 20th-century riders, yielded the first chronicle of these forgotten pioneers of the American road.